Community Room Policy

 - Each group is responsible for setup and breakdown of the room.
-The Library will do set-up and breakdown for a $15 fee.
-If chairs, tables or other equipment are not returned to their original location at the conclusion of the meeting, the organization will be charged the $15 set-up/breakdown.
+The Library will do set-up for a $18 fee.
+If chairs, tables or other equipment are not returned to their original location at the conclusion of the meeting, the organization will be charged the $18 set-break down fee.

 - The group must clearly indicate on all publicity that the event or meeting is not sponsored by the Library or the City.